elisamarjut/book-nook/README.md

 # Book Nook README

 Book Nook is a project made for the Mobile Programming course at Haaga-Helia in fall 2024.
-With Book Nook, users with an account can search for books, review and save them to three different bookshelves: To read, Reading, Read.
-Users can browse books by genre, or search for books by author or title.
-The reviews and favorites are private to the user.
+With Book Nook, users can search for books and save them to favorites.
+By typing in a text string to the search, the user can search for books containing this text string.

-## Created with
+## Technologies used
+### Main technologies
 Book Nook is created using Expo and React Native.
-The app uses Firebase Realtime Database and Firebase Authentication.
 The book data is fetched from [Google Books API](https://developers.google.com/books/docs/overview).
+The app uses Firebase Realtime Database for storing and retrieving user-favorite books.

+### Additional technologies
+..* React Navigation, with a combination of tab navigation and stack navigation for a smooth navigation experience ..* React Native Paper's material design components ..* Custom hook to handle API requests for book data, showing an effective use of state and lifecycle management